 - Graph: A parabola is a curve with one extreme point called the vertex.
 A parabola is a mirror-symmetric curve where any point is at an equal distance from a fixed point known as Focus.

 In the standard form, the constant ‘a’ represents the wideness of the parabola.
 As ‘a’ decrease, the wideness of the parabola increases.
 This can be visualized by considering the boundary case when a=0, the parabola becomes a straight line.
 The constant c represents the y-intercept of the parabola.
 The vertex of the parabola is given by

 (h,k) = (-b/2a, -D/4a)

-where D is the discriminant given by (b2-4ac)
+where D is the discriminant and is equal to (b2-4ac).

 Note: Whether the parabola is facing upwards or downwards, depends on the nature of a.